eworm-de/routeros-scripts/doc/backup-upload.md

 This script uploads binary backup (`/ system backup save`) and complete configuration export (`/ export terse`) to external server.

+> ⚠️ **Warning**: The used command can hit errors that a script can not handle.
+> This may result in script termination (where no notification is sent) or
+> malfunction of fetch command (where all up- and downloads break) for some
+> time.
+Failed notifications are queued then.

 ### Sample notification

 ![backup-upload notification](backup-upload.d/notification.svg)